AdaCore/spark2014/docs/ug/language_subset.rst

 Calls to Standard Library Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The standard library for the selected target is pre-analyzed, so that user code can freely call standard library subprograms.
+The standard library for the host is pre-analyzed, and ``Global`` contracts are generated for these subprograms, so that user code can call standard library subprograms.

 Loop Invariants
 ---------------